ncode/logix/README.md

-# Graylog Extended Log Format enqueuer through kombu for Graylog2
+# Logix - Send your logs from Syslog to Graylog2 via AMQP
 * http://graylog2.org/about

 ## Usage: